pookiepew/twitchbot/README.md

 - [x] 🎉 Create a disconnect route 🎉
 - [ ] Create an unauthorize route (will unauthorize this service from twitch)

+- [ ] 📢 Restrict service to a few predefined known names to prevent public access to client & tmi

 ## The two use cases for this service

 ### Viewer